 A Keeper record can be any password, file or secret information that is stored in your encrypted vault.
-When every new user is onboarded to the Keeper platform, they are walked through a step-by-step guide to import existing passwords from their web browser, other password manager or file upload.
+When every new user signs up to the Keeper platform, they are walked through a step-by-step guide to import existing passwords from their web browser, other password manager or file upload.
 The user is also walked through the process of creating records manually through their desktop computer.

 Keeper's Import Tool will seamlessly import passwords that are stored in Chrome, Firefox, Edge and IE web browsers on your computer.
 From the Web Vault or Desktop App, select More > Import then select Start Import.